jackieleng/vierchanbot/README.md

-## Telegram bot for 4chan imageboard
+## Telegram bot for the 4chan imageboard

 This bot will fetch a random image from 4chan using the `/4chan` command.
 Currently only supports a select few boards.
 Memcache is run to cache 4chan API data, and a cronjob is